jdandrews/springdoc-openapi-spring-boot-2-webflux/README.md

-# Springdoc OpenAPI Using GraalVM Native Image
+# Using OpenAPI 3 with GraalVM Native Image

-## Building application

 ### Pre-requisites
 - GraalVM 22.2.0 / JDK 11